 - Property division, including business valuation and the determination of income available for support

 Tennessee does not recognize what is commonly known as “no-fault divorce.”
 However, one of the grounds for divorce that is recognized by Tennessee courts is irreconcilable differences.
-To be divorced on the grounds of irreconcilable differences, both spouses must be in complete agreement on all aspects of the dissolution.
-You must file with the court a Marital Dissolution Agreement providing for an equitable settlement of all assets and debts, as well as a Permanent Parenting Plan, which makes sufficient provision for the custody and support of any children of the marriage, if any.
+To be divorced on the grounds of irreconcilable differences, both spouses must be in complete agreement on all aspects of the divorce.
+You must file with the court a Marital Dissolution Agreement providing for an equitable settlement of all assets and debts, as well as a Permanent Parenting Plan, which provides for the custody and support of any children of the marriage.